tammahasya/superstore-sales-and-customer-analysis/README.md

 - Highlight potential VIPs and at-risk customers for targeted campaigns
 - Provide visual insights to support strategic decisions in sales and marketing

-By achieving these objectives, businesses can make informed decisions on inventory planning, marketing strategy, and customer engagement initiatives.
+Achieving these objectives enables businesses to make informed decisions on inventory planning, marketing strategies, and customer engagement initiatives.

 ---